Spain's safety net frays as care workers go unpaid

-PUERTOLLANO, Spain Mercedes Garcia, the director of a residency for severely mentally disabled adults, has a crisis in her kitchen.
+PUERTOLLANO, Spain, March 5 - Mercedes Garcia, the director of a residency for severely mentally disabled adults, has a crisis in her kitchen.

 Two caterers have been supplying and preparing food for the centre's 46 patients for free for almost a year; the other 18 recently decided they'd had it and refused to provide further service without payment up front.